Cotter45/TSFW/docs.md

    Caching and Preloading: Explain data caching within the router, TTL configuration, and preloading capabilities.
    Navigation and URL Params: Show examples of how to navigate, handle URL parameters, and manage query parameters. -->
 3. State Management
-   Overview: Describe the different storage types (in-memory, local, session, IndexedDB).
+   Overview: Describe the different storage types (in-memory, local, session).
    Setting Up State: Step-by-step on creating and subscribing to state instances.
    Persistent Storage & Syncing: Explain how persistent state syncs across tabs and how this impacts app behavior.
    TTL and Cache Management: Describe TTL configuration for cached data and automatic expiration.